Wildlife of Haiti: Protected areas

-The regions of extreme biodiversity in Haiti have been brought under legal law (under legal enactment of June 23, 1983) of protection and preservation of the ecology and the biodiversity of the identified areas.
-These regions are declared as national parks, and specifically the two large gazetted national parks are the Morne La Visite National Park as part of the Massif de La Selle (mountain range) and Pic Macaya National Park in the Massif de la Hotte (hill massif) is also an integral part.
+The regions of extreme biodiversity in Haiti have been brought under the law (by legal enactment of June 23, 1983) of protection and preservation of the ecology and the biodiversity of the identified areas.
+These regions have been declared national parks, and specifically the two large gazetted national parks are the Morne La Visite National Park as part of the Massif de La Selle (mountain range) and Pic Macaya National Park in the Massif de la Hotte (hill massif) is also an integral part.
 Apart from the major aspect of conservation of plants and animals in general, the park administration are also entrusted with the task of preserving the endangered species of mammals such as Plagiodontia aedium and Solenodon paradoxus.
 In addition there are two other parks the Pine Forest National Park, in the eastern Massif de la Selle, and the Historic Citadel National Park in the Massif du Nord.
 In these four parks no hunting, illegal logging and transfer of land for any development activity are allowed; however, enforcement of the laws has not been stringent due inadequate funding for maintenance and security arrangements.
-However, visitors are allowed to see the wild life, the water falls and the general rain forest vistas in these parks.
+However, visitors are allowed to see the wildlife, the waterfalls and the general rain forest vistas in these parks.

 While the four national parks protect an area of 25,000 ha, there are proposals on the anvil to bring 18 more areas of the country under protective cover which encompass an area of another 23,000 ha.

 La Visite National Park

 La Visite National Park covers an area of 2000 ha (established in 1983) along the ridge of the Massif de la Selle range between the hill peaks of Morne d'Enfer (elevation 1900 m) and Morne Kadenau (2155 m) with the highest mountain of Pic Cabayo lying within the park rising to an elevation 2130 m.
 It is at distance of 45 km to the south of Port-au-Prince.
 According to the floristic survey carried out by Walter S. Judd of the University of Florida, the plants recorded in the park are 326 species of tracheophytes that includes 262 species of angiosperms, 76 species of mosses, 19 species of liverworts.
 In addition, the vascular plant species reported are 112 of which 32% are endemic species to Haiti.
-Reforestation programme has been undertaken since 2011 under which 300,000 seedlings were under planting in memory of the 300,000 people who perished in Haiti in the earthquake of 12 January 2010.
+A reforestation programme has been undertaken since 2011 under which 300,000 seedlings were under planting in memory of the 300,000 people who perished in Haiti in the earthquake of 12 January 2010.